orix-software/orix-software.github.io/docs/home/memory.md

 # Memory management

+## Orix Roms

 Kernel has XMALLOC and XFREE primitives to allocate memory dynamictly.
 But theses primitives only returns pointer from main memory.

+## Standalone ROM

-For instance, extra memory can be accessed without kernel primitive with simple code
+Extra memory can be accessed without kernel primitive with simple code

 ## Banking management